Gay Marriage (Rauch book): Popular press

 Kay remarked that Rauch "takes marriage very, very seriously—far more so, it seems, than most straights".
-He agreed that recognising same-sex marriage would lead to changes in gay culture—in his view, married gay people would embrace a "boring", "bourgeois" way of life.
+He agreed that recognising same-sex marriage would lead to changes in gay culture—in his view, married gay people would embrace a "boring" and "bourgeois" way of life.
 Keller wrote that Rauch was correct to avoid legalistic, constitution-based arguments, which Keller found generally unconvincing.
 He commended Rauch's argument that same-sex marriage would benefit society, stating "From now on, any legitimate debate about gay marriage will have to take account of the case Rauch makes here."
 Moore reviewed Gay Marriage alongside Gerald P. Mallon's Gay Men Choosing Parenthood.
 She suggested that Rauch had a "remarkably rosy" understanding of marriage and had largely overlooked lesbians.
 Nevertheless, she recommended Gay Marriage to all libraries, describing it as "a timely and readable book that will provoke people on both sides of the argument".

 Caldwell called Gay Marriage "a closely argued new polemic".
 He credited Rauch with "an appealing combination of prosecutorial logic and gentlemanly forbearance", but wrote that Rauch's comments on polygamy and on the stabilising influence of marriage "do not close any arguments".
 He believed that Rauch was unreasonable to dismiss the argument that procreation and childrearing were important to marriage.
 He expressed doubt that the same-sex marriage movement would "shore up" marriage as an institution.
 Hymowitz wrote that the book was "smart, reasoned, at points affecting", but ultimately unconvincing.
 She credited Rauch with "a sophisticated grasp of matrimony as an institution that shapes behavior and provides vital social goods", but faulted his treatment of the relation between marriage and children.
 Macomber found it "fascinatingly counterintuitive" that Rauch would portray himself and the gay community as "the true defenders of marriage".
 He wrote that Rauch's proposal to introduce same-sex marriage state-by-state, on a trial basis, was inconsistent with Rauch's view of same-sex marriage as a civil right.
-He believed that Rauch was incorrect to reject the libertarian solution, marriage privatisation.
+He believed that Rauch was incorrect to reject the libertarian solution of marriage privatization.